Banff Hiking Tips For First-Time Visitors

 At a minimum, take a few moments to read our guide on what to wear for hiking in Banff – you’ll be glad you did!

 No discussion about Banff hiking tips would be complete without talking about wildlife safety.
-I mean, there are bears, cougars and more predators living in these mountains.
-Although the chances of a dangerous wildlife encounter in Banff is very low, you are responsible for your own safety while hiking in Banff.
+I mean, there are bears, cougars and other predators living in these mountains.
+Although the chances of a dangerous wildlife encounter in Banff are very low, you are responsible for your own safety while hiking in Banff.

 This is a very important topic, so we will defer to the experts at Parks Canada.
 Before hiking in Banff National Park, we strongly encourage you to read the Parks Canada tips on Bear Safety and Cougar Safety.